PhluantMobile/dojo_js/README.md

   Callback function that is executed when an expanded ad is contracted.
 If available, an Event is passed through to this function.  *Required* for any expandable ad running on MRAID.
 Recommended in all cases.
 - **expanded**
   Type: Boolean
-  Indicates if the ad begins in an expanded state.
-Should be set to **true** for interstitial ads.
+  Indicates if the ad begins in an expanded state.  *Required* for expandable ads that start in the expanded state.
+- **isInterstitial**
+  Type: Boolean
+  Indicates if the ad is an interstitial.
 Only *required* for interstitial ads.
 - **useCustomClose**
   Type: Boolean
   Set to true to use your own close graphic & behavior, otherwise a default close button and click behavior will be added.